 Our mission is to bring you the most comprehensive, up to date news, results and reviews on Gran Fondo cycling events in North America and beyond, in English.
 To promote health, well-being, sustainability, Italian cycling culture, international and domestic travel.

-In 2016, due to demand, we have diversfied to list all types of cycling events, not just Gran Fondo's, Century Rides, Gravel Grinders, Bike Expo's, Fat Bike and Road Race.
+We have diversfied to list all types of cycling events and news, not just Gran Fondo's, Century Rides and Gravel Grinders, but Leisure rides and bike Tours too.

 We also provide the latest Pro Cycling news and training articles, so you can keep up with all the latest cycling developments too.

 In order to guide cyclists of all abilities, we have graded the difficulty of events as below: